d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 A tensor represents a (possibly multi-dimensional) array of numerical values.
 With one axis, a tensor corresponds (in math) to a *vector*.
 With two axes, a tensor corresponds to a *matrix*.
-Arrays with more than two axes do not have special mathematical names---we simply call them *tensors* (algebraic objects here).
+Tensors with more than two axes do not have special mathematical names.

 To start, we can use `arange` to create a row vector `x` containing the first 12 integers starting with 0,